tobealive/docs/docs/concepts/concurrency.md

 ### Special Channel Features

-For special purposes there are some builtin fields and methods:
+For special purposes, there are some builtin fields and methods:

 ```v
 struct Abc {